madsynn/kaw-reference/_lands/highlands.md

 These lands also unlock further elements of the game:

-Unlock # 1: Unlocks Tier 5 buildings for use
+Unlock # 1: Unlocks Tier 5 buildings for use <br>
-Unlock # 4: Unlocks further spells in the alchemist Unlock # 12: Unlocks further spells in the alchemist Unlock # 15: Unlocks the castle level 3 upgrade and Hoarfrost lands Unlock # 20: Unlocks further spells in the alchemist Unlock # 25: Unlocks further spells in the alchemist
+Unlock # 4: Unlocks further spells in the alchemist <br>
+Unlock # 12: Unlocks further spells in the alchemist <br>
+Unlock # 15: Unlocks the castle level 3 upgrade and Hoarfrost lands <br>
+Unlock # 20: Unlocks further spells in the alchemist <br>
+Unlock # 25: Unlocks further spells in the alchemist <br>

 ## Highland Costs